 For natural gas that is gathered and then processed at our Minden or Ada processing plants, we purchase the wellhead natural gas from the producers primarily under percentage-of-proceeds arrangements or fee-based arrangements.
 Our gross margin generated from percentage-of-proceeds gathering and processing contracts is directly correlated to the price of natural gas and NGLs.
 To minimize this potential future volatility, in connection with this offering we have hedged our natural gas, NGLs and condensate for approximately 80% of our anticipated natural gas, NGL and condensate attributable to these contracts through 2010.
 We gather and transport natural gas on the PELICO system under a combination of fee-based transportation agreements and merchant arrangements.
-Under our merchant arrangements, we, directly or through a subsidiary of Duke Energy Field Services as our agent, purchase natural gas at the wellhead and from third parties and related parties at pipeline interconnect points, as well as residue gas from our Minden and Ada processing plants, and then resell the aggregated natural gas primarily to third parties.
-In the case of certain industrial end-user customers, from time to time we may sell aggregated natural gas to a subsidiary of Duke Energy Field Services which in turn would resell natural gas to these customers.
-Under these arrangements, we expect that this subsidiary of Duke Energy Field Services would make a profit on these sales.
+Under our merchant arrangements, we, directly or through a subsidiary of Duke Energy Field Services as our agent, purchase natural gas at the wellhead and from third parties and related parties at pipeline interconnect points, as well as residue gas from our Minden and Ada processing plants, and then resell the aggregated natural gas to third parties.